richbjhudson/richbjhudson.github.io/docs/_posts/2022-02-05-terraform_esa_outputs.markdown

   "set_sub_tags" = "/providers/Microsoft.Management/managementGroups/hexdev/providers/Microsoft.Authorization/policySetDefinitions/set_sub_tags"
 }
 ```
-At this point it is understood how to obtain the output from terraform module  [caf-enterprise-scale](https://registry.terraform.io/modules/Azure/caf-enterprise-scale/azurerm/latest?tab=outputs) in a useful readable format.
+At this point it was understood how to obtain the output from terraform module  [caf-enterprise-scale](https://registry.terraform.io/modules/Azure/caf-enterprise-scale/azurerm/latest?tab=outputs) in a useful readable format.

-To use the output to feed into input variables I used a local:
+To use the caf-enterprise-scale output to feed into child module input variables I used a local:
 ```teraform
 locals {
 policy_set_definitions = { for polset in module.enterprise_scale.azurerm_policy_set_definition["enterprise_scale"] : polset.name => polset.id }